lautarodragan/jolteon/README.md

       and not regained afterwards.
 The UX for this case is generally weird in all applications, though.
 I'm not sure what UX I'd prefer myself, even.
 But, at the very least, it should be regained when the overtaking application is closed (such as a Google Chrome tab being opened to YouTube overtaking it, but it being regained when the tab is closed).
-    - 🚧 This feature isn't build into the binary conditionally, which I'm guessing is breaking Jolteon in the Mac builds.
-      This should be straight-forward to fix and will be addressed soon.
 - Help Screen
   - 🚧 This is pretty raw, right now.
 The goal is for Jolteon to require no guesswork, no external documentation, and to feel 100% friendly and risk-free.
     (no destructive actions, Ctrl+Z for everything, no confusing behavior, etc).